patpalmerston/JavaScript-Algorithms-and-Data-Strucutures/data_structures/linkedListNotes.md

         - Set the next property on that node to be the next of the next node
         - Decrement the length
         - Return the value of the node removed

+# Reverse

+    --Reverse Pseudocode--
+        - Swap the head and tail
+        - Create a variable called next
+        - Create a variable called prev
+        - Create a variable called node and initialize it to the head property
+        - Loop through the list
+        - Set next to be the next property on whatever node is
+        - Set prev to be the value of the node variable
+        - Set the node variable to be the value of the next variable